anoofc/SevenSegmentLED/README.md

 # SevenSegmentLED Library Documentation
 This document describes the SevenSegmentLED library for Arduino, which allows you to control a seven-segment LED display using NeoPixel LEDs.

-Arrangement of pixels in seven segment is should be as below
+Arrangement of pixels in seven segment should be as below
 ```cpp
            1
       8888888888